-I first heard of Transnistria when Stacey Dooley visited it as part of a BBC documentary about drugs trafficking.
-As her and her team visited tiny villages asking villagers whether they were part of a drugs trafficking ring (the poor dudes were just trying to look after their goats), I felt myself becoming intrigued about this tiny strip of land between the Republic of Moldova and Ukraine (not ‘the’ Ukraine!).
+I first heard of Transnistria Moldova when Stacey Dooley visited it as part of a BBC documentary about drugs trafficking.
+As her and her team visited tiny villages asking villagers whether they were part of a drugs trafficking ring (the poor dudes were just trying to look after their goats), I felt myself becoming intrigued about this tiny strip of land between the Republic of Moldova and Ukraine.

 In layman’s (AKA my) terms, when the USSR broke down and all of the former Soviet countries said ‘Woohoo, freedom!’
 Transnistria was like ‘Nah bro, we’re out.’
 Since then, Transnistria has been living in a kind of Soviet bubble, with the hammer and sickle still displayed on its flag (the only flag in the world to still have this), and their love of Russia is everywhere from their language (Russian, naturally), to the posters of Putin and Russian flags that adorn the streets of Tiraspol (Transnistria’s capital city).

 Aside from that, Transnistria is a relatively safe destination for tourists.
-Although corruption here is rife, and Stacey Dooley was right when she said that this no man’s land is often used by smugglers to transport illegal goods across Europe, none of those things affect tourists, and you’re highly unlikely to become the victim of a crime while you’re here.
+Although corruption here is rife, and Stacey Dooley was right when she said that this no man’s land is often used by smugglers to transport illegal goods across Europe, none of those things affect tourists, and you’re highly unlikely to become the victim of a crime when you visit Transnistria.

 What’s more, despite a bloody civil war between Transnistria and Moldova in 1992, the Russian peacekeeping forces that have been stationed in Transnistria ever since have ensured that no more fighting breaks out on the streets of Transnistria, and our guide told us that even without the peacekeepers, he doubted that violence would ever break out between the two states.
 Despite the conflict remaining officially unresolved and the two territories living in a state of ceasefire, things have remained stable for the last decade and a half.

-Most people come from Chisinau in Moldova, where you can take a bus or a taxi to Tiraspol.
+Most people visit Transnistria from Chisinau in Moldova, where you can take a bus or a taxi to Tiraspol.
 However, my friend and I entered Transnistria from Odessa in Ukraine.

 We hired a taxi driver who agreed to drive us the two hours from Odessa to Tiraspol for 50USD, wait around for us for a few hours as we explored, and take us back to Odessa for just 25USD.
 Honestly, I think that this method of getting to Transnistria is much better than getting the bus as we got through the border super easily (tourists travelling alone are way more susceptible to corrupt border guys demanding bribes) and didn’t have to fuss around catching a local bus and keeping an eye on the clock all day.